-The number of Authorised Pilots on the Forth at the end of the year was 25 of which 22 were Senior 1st Class Pilots and the remaining being junior pilots.
+The number of Authorised Pilots on the Forth at the end of the year was 23 of which 21 were Senior 1st Class Pilots and the remaining being junior 1st Class pilots.
 Pilotage services are provided to vessels utilising 3 pilot vessels, operating out of Granton.

-Training refresher courses for senior pilots were suspended due to Covid 19 restrictions, but hoped to return in 2021.
+Training refresher courses for senior pilots were suspended due to Covid 19 restrictions, but returned in 2022.
 The Association of Forth Pilots is accredited by Lloyds for the ISPO (International Standard for Maritime Pilot Organisation) certification.
 This provides a safety management system specific to pilotage operations which supplements Forth Ports PMSC safety management system.